-In Ayurveda, sleep disorders are classified according to dosha.
+In Ayurveda, sleep imbalances are classified according to the doshas—vata, pitta, and kapha.
 There are vata-, pitta-, and kapha-type sleep disturbances—each with a distinct character, and a corresponding line of treatment.
 But the doshas can also have a distinctive influence on our sleep preferences and habits.

 As with many things in Ayurveda, one’s constitution and current state of balance will influence the types of sleep imbalances that are most likely to crop up.
 A vata-predominant individual is more likely to experience vata-type sleep disorders; pitta-types will tend toward pitta sleep complaints, and kapha-types toward kapha sleep issues.

 But any imbalances overlaying the constitution will also influence the situation.
-If you do not know your constitution or your current state of balance, please consider taking our simple dosha quiz.
+If you do not know your constitution or your current state of balance, please consider taking Banyan's dosha quiz.

 The following sections are meant to help you understand how each of the three doshas informs your experience of sleep.
 Look for what you identify with—both in terms of your sleep habits and preferences, as well as the types of imbalances that tend to influence your sleep patterns.

 Vata-type sleep tends to be irregular and light but can be profoundly deep when one is exhausted.
 Vata-types typically crave a soft bed to cushion their protruding bones, and tend to sleep fewer hours than other types.20